Menu

 Homestead Exemption

-If you are 65 years of age or older on or before June 30 following the July 1 assessment date, or you are permanently and totally disabled, you may file for the Homestead Exemption in the Assessor's Office.
+If you are 65 years of age or older on or before June 30 following the July 1 assessment date, or you are permanently or totally disabled, you may file for the Homestead Exemption in the Assessor's Office.
 This would exempt you for the first $20,000 of the assessed value.

 Applicant's eligibility will be approved upon meeting the following requirements: